The essential guide to the LNAT

 How much does the LNAT cost?

 The cost of sitting the LNAT depends on where you live.
 If you sit the exams in a UK or EU test centre the cost will come to £50.
 If you sit the exam outside the EU, the cost will be £70.
 There is a bursary available for those candidates who receive certain state benefits; further information can be found on the ‘Paying for your test’ section of the LNAT website.

 How can I prepare for the LNAT?

 It is also possible to sit practice papers for the LNAT, which will allow you to familiarise yourself with the style and format of the test.
-These practice papers can be found on the LNAT website, as well as on university websites such as the University of Oxford. website
+These practice papers can be found on the LNAT website, as well as on university websites such as the University of Oxford website.

 How important is my LNAT result?

 Both your LNAT score and essay are made available to the participating universities.
 They are then used to supplement your university application and show your aptitude for studying undergraduate law.